kaaengine/kaa/docs/tutorial/part01.rst

 Understanding virtual resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's now explain what virtual resolution is and how it's different from window size.
+Let's now explain what virtual resolution is and how it's different from a monitor screen resolution.
 When writing a game you would
 like to have a consistent way of referencing coordinates, independent from the screen resolution the game is running on.
 So for example when you draw some image on position (100, 200) you would like it to always be the same (100, 200) position
 on 1366x768 laptop screen, 1920x1060 full HD monitor or any other of `dozens display resolutions out there. <https://en.wikipedia.org/wiki/Display_resolution#/media/File:Vector_Video_Standards8.svg>`_